Got a painting job on your mind?

 Due to their uniformity in absorbing paint, foam roller covers will not do justice to rough or uneven surfaces.

-As a result, you will get patchy and uneven finish.
+As a result, you will get a patchy and uneven finish.

-Sometimes, air bubbles get trapped in between foam roller covers and thus gives a botched look.
+Sometimes, air bubbles get trapped in between foam roller covers and thus give a botched look.

 What is a Nap Roller?